Your frequently asked questions, answered!

 When are the auditions for the Creative Practice emphasis?
 The auditions for the 2015-2016 academic year (which begins in June 2015) is January 10, 2015.
 The audition is by invitation only.

 - If I am accepted to the program, can I choose to defer my enrollment?

 If you are accepted to the program the option to defer for one academic year is a possibility.
 The admissions committee handles requests for deferment on a case-by-case basis.

-To request a deferment you must file a Petition for Special Action.
-If your deferment is granted a non-refundable tuition deposit will be due approximately one month from the decision date.
+To request a deferment you will write a letter to the committee indicating your reason for the request, and your intentions for beginning your graduate degree program the following summer.
+If your deferment is granted, a non-refundable tuition deposit will be due approximately one month from the decision date.

 - Is there a low residency option for the Design and Production emphasis?
 Our MFA degree does not have a low-res option for Design and Production.

 14. What is the TOEFL score requirments for international students?
-Performance on the Test of English as a Foreign Language (TOEFL) examination for participants who have received their undergraduate degree overseas.
-The TOEFL requirements: 550 Paper Based, 213 Computer Based, 79 - 80 New Internet Based.
+Performance on the Test of English as a Foreign Language (TOEFL) examination is as follows: 550 Paper Based, 213 Computer Based, 79 - 80 New Internet Based.
 Please submit a scan or printed copy of the score report.